uwitonzebrendah/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r /tmp/my_first_directory "Delete the directory my_first_directory that is in the /tmp directory" cd - "a script that changes the working directory to the previous one" file /tmp/iamafile "it prints the file named iamafile"
+rm -r /tmp/my_first_directory "Delete the directory my_first_directory that is in the /tmp directory" cd - "a script that changes the working directory to the previous one" file /tmp/iamafile "it prints the file named iamafile" ln -s /bin/ls __ls__ "used to create a symbolic link in the current directory"